cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     * `nonce` MUST have length `vdaf.NONCE_SIZE`.

 * `vdaf.prep_shares_to_prep(ctx: bytes, agg_param: AggParam, prep_shares:
-  list[PrepShare]) -> PrepMessage` is the deterministic preparation-message pre-processing algorithm.
+  list[PrepShare]) -> PrepMessage` is the deterministic preparation message pre-processing algorithm.
 It combines the prep shares produced by the Aggregators in the previous round into the prep message consumed by each Aggregator to start the next round.

 * `vdaf.prep_next(ctx: bytes, prep_state: PrepState, prep_msg: PrepMessage) ->
-  tuple[PrepState, PrepShare] | OutShare` is the deterministic preparation-state update algorithm run by each Aggregator.
+  tuple[PrepState, PrepShare] | OutShare` is the deterministic preparation state update algorithm run by each Aggregator.
 It updates the Aggregator's prep state (`prep_state`) and returns either its next prep state and prep share for the next round or, if this is the last round, its output share.